How Often Should You Drain Your Pool

 • Wiring Chord & Housing

-• Replace your Drain Cover-If your pool has a missing, broken, or just old drain cover, have it replaced with one that is up-to-date and compliant with the new ANSI/ASME test standard.
+• Replace your Drain Cover- If your pool has a missing, broken, or just old drain cover, have it replaced with one that is up-to-date and compliant with the new ANSI/ASME test standard.
 Replacing your cover will provide Anti-entrapment protection for your pool.

 • Check Screws for Drain Cover-Discharge Adapters

 • Plan to Paint- Give yourself a solid week depending on how big your Inground Pool is.
 Check the fade in your pool paint whenever you paint your pool keep a piece of the label or a little leftover in a can to compare with down the road.
 Plan to paint every 5 years or so.
-Chlorine and other chemical beat up and fade pool paint.
+Chlorine and other chemicals beat up and fade pool paint.
 There is a Chlorinated Rubber Paint and an Epoxy Based Paint for Inground Pools.
 Try and use the same type of paint when painting over top of each other.
 Some pool paints use a primer and some Rubber-based ones don’t.
-Make sure the pool is cleaned and acid washed before you paint.
+Make sure the pool is cleaned and acid-washed before you paint.

 Pool Maintenace and Pool Care After it’s Drained